andrey-zherikov/argparse/README.md

 Valid argument values are: apple,pear,banana
 ```

-Note that if the type of destination variable is `enum` then the allowed values are automatically limited to those
+Note that if the type of destination variable is `enum`, then the allowed values are automatically limited to those
 listed in the `enum`.